Choosing the Right Droplet Plan

 Basic Droplets can have Regular CPUs or Premium CPUs.
 You can choose between Intel and AMD for Premium CPUs.

 Basic Droplets with Premium CPUs are guaranteed to use one of the latest two generations of CPUs we have and NVMe SSDs.
 NVMe SSDs use parallelism to deliver faster disk performance than with regular SSDs.
-Workloads that require a large number of transactions will have much lower latency with NVMe SSDs.
+Workloads that require a large number of transactions have much lower latency with NVMe SSDs.

 Premium CPU Droplets also have enhanced memory performance, which can play a significant factor in workloads like in-memory databases and server-side caches for web apps.
 Premium AMD Droplets feature a memory frequency of 3200 MHz, and Premium Intel 2933 MHz.